 Infantile Pompe is the result of complete or near complete deficiency of GAA.
 Respiratory difficulties are often complicated by lung infections.
-Most babies with Pompe disease die from cardiac or respiratory complications before their first birthday.
+Most babies with Pompe disease die from cardiac or respiratory complications before their first birthday if not treated.

 Symptoms of Adult Onset Pompe

 Late onset (or juvenile/adult) Pompe disease is the result of a partial deficiency of GAA.
 The onset can be as early as the first decade of childhood or as late as the sixth decade of adulthood.
 The primary symptom is muscle weakness progressing to respiratory weakness and death from respiratory failure after a course lasting several years.

 Adult onset symptoms can involve some or all of the below:

 generalized muscle weakness